-There is no question that ESP32 is a worthy competitor to many WiFi/MCU SoCs out there, often beating it on both performance and price.
-But, depending on which state it’s in, the ESP32 can be a relatively power-hungry device.
+There is no doubt that the ESP32 is a worthy competitor to many WiFi/MCU SoCs, often beating it both on performance and price.
+But, depending on what mode it is in, the ESP32 can be a relatively power-hungry device.

-When your IoT project is powered by a plug in the wall, you tend not to care too much about power consumption.
-But if you are going to power your project by batteries, every mA counts.
+When your IoT project is powered by a plug in the wall, you don’t care too much about power consumption.
+But if you’re going to power your project from a battery, every mA counts.

-The solution here is to cut back ESP32’s power usage by leveraging one of its Sleep Modes.
-It’s really a great strategy for dramatically extending the battery life of a project that doesn’t need to be active all the time.
+The solution here is to take advantage of one of its sleep modes to reduce the ESP32’s power usage.
+This is actually a great strategy for dramatically increasing the battery life of a project that doesn’t need to be active all the time.

-ESP32 Sleep mode is a power-saving state that ESP32 can enter when not in use.
-The ESP32’s state is maintained in RAM.
-When ESP32 enters sleep mode, power is cut to any unneeded digital peripherals, while RAM receives just enough power to enable it to retain its data.
+ESP32 sleep mode is a power-saving mode that the ESP32 can enter when not in use, saving all data in RAM.
+At this time, power to any unnecessary peripherals is cut off while the RAM receives enough power to be able to retain its data.

 Inside ESP32 chip

-In order to understand how ESP32 achieves power saving, we need to know what’s inside the chip.
-The following illustration shows function block diagram of ESP32 chip.
+To understand how ESP32 achieves power saving, first we need to know what is inside the chip.
+The following illustration shows the function block diagram of the ESP32 chip.

-At the heart of the ESP32 chip is a Dual-Core 32-bit microprocessor along with 448 KB of ROM, 520 KB of SRAM and 4MB of Flash memory.
+At the heart of the ESP32 chip is a dual-core 32-bit microprocessor with 448 KB of ROM, 520 KB of SRAM, and 4MB of flash memory.

-It also contains WiFi module, Bluetooth Module, Cryptographic Accelerator (a co-processor designed specifically to perform cryptographic operations), the RTC module, and lot of peripherals.
+The chip also contains a WiFi module, a Bluetooth module, a cryptographic accelerator (a co-processor specifically designed to perform cryptographic operations), an RTC module, and a number of peripherals.

 ESP32 Power Modes

-Thanks to the ESP32’s advanced power management, it offers 5 configurable power modes.
-As per the power requirement, the chip can switch between different power modes.
-The modes are:
+Thanks to the ESP32’s advanced power management, it offers five configurable power modes.
+According to the power requirement, the chip can switch between different power modes.
+These modes are: